canercoskuun/TaskManager/README.md

 1. **Assigned to Me**: Shows tasks assigned to the logged-in user.
 2. **All Tasks**: Shows all available tasks.

-Tasks are displayed using a `ListView` due to the small dataset size, but for larger datasets, `RecyclerView` is used.

 ### Add Task Screen